 Comprehensive New Patient Exam

 It has been proven time and time again that our mouth is a gateway to the rest of our bodies.
 Disease in the mouth has been linked to diabetes, heart conditions, and even preterm labor.
-This is why Dr.'s Meachum and Blau believe that it is their responsibility to perform a thorough, comprehensive exam at your first appointment.
-During this exam they will assess your health by inspecting every surface of every tooth and all the soft tissue associated with your mouth.
+This is why Dr Meachum believes that it is our responsibility to perform a thorough, comprehensive exam at your first appointment.
+During this exam we will assess your health by inspecting every surface of every tooth and all the soft tissue associated with your mouth.
 We will begin by reviewing your medical history.
 The medications you take as well as any illnesses you may have had can influence the health of your gum tissue and your rate of tooth decay.
 We will also discuss with you any concerns you may have about your oral health and what your dental goals are.
 We will then take the necessary x-rays (see the section describing digital x-rays).
-This helps the dentists check for decay between the teeth, cysts, abscesses, impacted teeth, and much more.
+This helps the dentist check for decay between the teeth, cysts, abscesses, impacted teeth, and much more.
 We will also document any existing restorations (crowns, fillings, etc.).
 The hygienists will then screen you for periodontal disease (gum and bone disease) by taking measurements of your gum tissue.
 We will thoroughly examine your whole mouth (including your salivary glands, palate, tongue, even your lymph nodes) and check your teeth for decay, fractured teeth or fillings, and oral cancer.
 We will also assess your jaw joints (TMJ) and check the way your teeth fit together.
 Once we have all the information, we will discuss with you any treatment we recommend.
 Together, we will come up with a treatment plan that works for you.

 Crowns and Bridges

 Crowns (you may have heard the term “cap”) and bridges are usually indicated to protect a tooth, restore a tooth, or replace a tooth.
 Many times a crown will be recommended to protect a tooth from fracturing when there is no decay present, but a very large filling exists that the tooth can no longer support.
 Sometimes a tooth that needs a crown is sensitive but most of the time, the tooth has no symptoms at all.
 The goal with a crown is to either prevent pain or discomfort, or to make a tooth more esthetic.
 A bridge is basically three crowns hooked together with the middle crown replacing a missing tooth.
-Picture how the Mackinaw bridge (I too checked the spelling:)) connects 2 pieces of land, well a dental bridge connects 2 teeth.
+Picture how the Mackinaw bridge (I, too, checked the spelling:)) connects 2 pieces of land, well a dental bridge connects 2 teeth.

 A crown or bridge typically involves two appointments.
 The first appointment will take about 1 hour and 45 minutes and entails first removing old filling material and decay leaving only healthy, sound tooth structure.
 We then build your tooth back up to construct the foundation for your crown (this is called a core buildup).
 Then we shape and contour your tooth so it resembles a thimble.
 An impression is taken and a temporary crown is made so you leave with something to chew on while your permanent crown is being made at the laboratory.